If ever found yourself asking this question, here's all you need to know.

 As you can imagine, a moose has a huge appetite to maintain this weight.
 They typically consume about 60 pounds of different species of aquatic plants.
 In other words, that's a whole lot of food!

 An adult moose is about 7-8 feet at the shoulders.
 When they look upright, they could be as tall as 10 feet if you factor in the head and the horns.
-This makes them easily the biggest of any deer species on the planet.
+This, and their naturally long legs, make them easily the biggest of any deer species on the planet, let alone the United States.
 A male moose is often much bigger than a female moose, too.
 Regardless, either sex is still pretty dang tall.
 So how tall is tall?
 Let's find out.

 A 7-foot moose at the shoulders is about the same height as Andre the Giant, or Shaquille O'Neil.
 A 10-foot moose, if you factor in the head and horns, would be about the size of an upright basketball hoop.
 If you want to walk out to your kitchen, it's about two times the height of your refrigerator.